Kevin Rüegg

-Kevin Rüegg (born 5 August 1998) is a Swiss professional footballer who plays as a right-back for Young Boys on loan from the Italian club Hellas Verona.
+Kevin Rüegg (born 5 August 1998) is a Swiss professional footballer who plays as a right-back for Swiss Super League club Basel.
 He can also play in midfield.
 He has represented Switzerland at various youth levels.

 Career

 In August 2020, Rüegg moved to Serie A side Hellas Verona on a five-year contract.

 In February 2022, Rüegg was loaned to Lugano until the end of the season.

 On 16 July 2022, Rüegg joined Young Boys on loan with an option to buy.

+On 6 September 2023, he joined Basel on loan with an option to buy.

 Personal life

 Born in Switzerland, Rüegg's mother is Cameroonian and his father is Swiss.